JDAI-CV/fast-reid/datasets/README.md

 Fastreid has buildin support for a few datasets.
 The datasets are assumed to exist in a directory specified by the environment variable `FASTREID_DATASETS`.
 Under this directory, fastreid expects to find datasets in the structure described below.

 You can set the location for builtin datasets by `export FASTREID_DATASETS=/path/to/datasets/`.
-If left unset, the default is `./datasets` relative to your current working directory.
+If left unset, the default is `datasets/` relative to your current working directory.

-The model zoo contains configs and models that use these buildin datasets.
+The [model zoo](https://github.com/JDAI-CV/fast-reid/blob/master/MODEL_ZOO.md) contains configs and models that use these buildin datasets.

 ## Expected dataset structure for Market1501